 Gunnar Holt has served on a number of corporate Boards and was a senior adviser at Telenor ASA from 2006 to 2017 and previously served as Group Finance Director for the Company from 2000.
 From 1995 to 1999, he worked at Aker ASA and Aker RGI ASA, serving as Vice President and CFO.
-From 1986 to 1995, he held various leadership positions in the Aker Group, including deputy president of Norwegian Contractors AS, executive Vice President and Chief Financial Officer of Aker Oil and Gas Technology AS, president of Aker Elendom AS, and finance and accounting director of Aker Norcem AS.
-From 1978 to 1986. he
+From 1986 to 1995, he held various leadership positions in the Aker Group, including deputy president of Norwegian Contractors AS, executive Vice President and Chief Financial Officer of Aker Oil and Gas Technology AS, president of Aker Eiendom AS, and finance and accounting director of Aker Norcem AS.
+From 1978 to 1986, he served as executive officer and special adviser in the Norwegian Ministry of Petroleum and Energy.